grame-cncm/faustdoc/src/tutorials/rnbo.md

 This is a [Work In Progress] and the generated code does not always work as expected:

- - because of several RBNO exported C++ code subtle semantic issues, some DSP produces incorrect audio samples
+ - some DSP programs are producing incorrect audio samples due to several subtle semantic issues caused by bugs in the RBNO C++ exported code.

 ## Using the Faust Web IDE [TODO]